Match tier Confirmed

 OverviewAI-generated summary

-Erin Kern Popejoy's research focuses on behavioral and psychological studies, with recent work investigating student anxiety through neurofeedback-assisted mindfulness.
-Her publications also explore emotional expression related to nonsuicidal self-injury on platforms like Reddit, and the social significance of tattoos.
-Popejoy has also examined the impact of parental incarceration on family reunification.
-Her scholarly output includes 17 publications with 74 citations and an h-index of 5.
-She has collaborated on multiple publications with researchers from the University of Arkansas at Fayetteville, including David D. Christian and Lindsay A. Lundeen.
+Erin Kern Popejoy's research focuses on behavioral and psychological studies, particularly examining public discourse and interventions related to mental health and well-being.
+Her work has explored emotions surrounding nonsuicidal self-injury as expressed on platforms like Reddit, and she has investigated methods for reducing student anxiety through neurofeedback-assisted mindfulness.
+Popejoy has also published on the societal aspects of personal expression, such as the connection between social interest and tattoos, and has studied the impact of parental incarceration on family reunification.
+Her scholarship metrics include an h-index of 5, with 15 total publications and 75 citations.
+She has collaborated on multiple publications with researchers at the University of Arkansas at Fayetteville, including David D. Christian and Lindsay A. Lundeen.

 Metrics